Gardens in Cornwall

 Japanese Gardens // Pic by @creeksidecottages

-A peaceful oasis that combines the elegance of nature, with an artistic clarification which shapes and styles the plants combining to create a heavenly garden of balance and tranquility.
+A peaceful oasis that combines the elegance of nature, with an artistic clarification which shapes and styles the plants combining to create a heavenly garden of balance and tranquillity.
 The garden has many wonderful plants and water features, first built as meditative space for one to calm the mind, and release unwanted stress by peaceful contemplation.

 This space is fantastic to visit throughout spring to autumn (closed in the winter), in the spring the Japanese Maples open to reveal in dynamic reds and greens, as well graceful Cherry Blossoms and Camellias.
 In the summer, the garden bursts into life with a majority of an abundance of flowers and foliages in full bloom, along with the bamboos swaying in the wind as well the Koi swimming in the pond.
 Finally, in autumn the gardens transform from luscious greens to bold and vibrant gold, oranges and reds.